Sign up today and get Arts Updates directly in your mailbox!

 The Mountaintop

-Feb 12 - Mar 8, 2026Directed by Warren C. Bowles
+Feb 12 - Mar 1, 2026Directed by Warren C. Bowles

 On April 3, 1968, after delivering one of his most memorable speeches, an exhausted Dr. Martin Luther King, Jr retires to his room at the Lorraine Motel as a storm rages outside.
 When a mysterious stranger arrives with unexpected news, King confronts his destiny and the lasting legacy he will leave.
-Powerful, poetic, and uplifting, The Mountaintop offers an intimate look at a moment that changed history forever.
+Powerful, poetic, and uplifting, The Mountaintop by Katori Hall offers an intimate look at a moment that changed history forever.

 Click here for more information.